verrazzano/docs/content/en/docs/backup/opensearch.md

 {{< /clipboard >}}
 </details>

-## OpenSearch restore in an existing cluster
+## OpenSearch restore in an existing cluster using OpenSearch API
 To restore the OpenSearch data within an already existing cluster.

-If you have previously created a backup using Velero within the same cluster and wish to solely restore the data from that specific backup, execute the following command
+If you have previously created a backup using Velero within the same cluster and wish to solely restore the OpenSearch data from that specific backup, execute the following command

 {{< clipboard >}}
 ```shell